gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 protection engines for the most preferred commonly supported choice and will reply with INIT-ACK containing the protected association parameter with the chosen protection engine.
-When the responder cannot find a supported protection engine, it will reply with Error in Protection with the extra cause code for "No Supported Protection Engine" ({{eprotlist}}) followed by an ABORT.
+When the responder cannot find a supported protection engine, it will reply with ABORT containing Error in Protection with the extra cause code for "No Supported Protection Engine" ({{eprotlist}}).

 When initiator and responder have agreed on a protected association by means of handshaking INIT/INIT-ACK with a common protection engine,